About NYC Restaurant Week

 How do I get $10 back?

-To receive your $10 statement credit, you must register your eligible Mastercard prior to dining during the program dates.
-You will have to spend $39 or more on a single transaction in a participating restaurant.
+To receive your $10 statement credit, you must register your eligible Mastercard prior to dining during the program dates, while supplies last or between January 17 and February 12.
+You have to spend $45 or more on a single transaction in a participating restaurant.
 The credit will be reflected on your next Mastercard statement, usually 10 business days after the charge was made.

-No—you’ll receive $10 back on each single transaction of $39 or more, not for every increment of $39 you spend.
+No—you’ll receive $10 back on each single transaction of $45 or more, not for every increment of $45 you spend.
+The maximum amount of cash back you can receive is $30 and only valid for transactions made through February 12 or while supplies last.

 Why haven’t I received my $10 statement credit?